Skip to main content

 The “Brilliant Jerk” Myth #

-One of the most persistent and harmful myths in professional settings is the “brilliant jerk”—the idea that some people are so exceptionally talented that their toxic behavior should be tolerated.
+One excuse I used to hear all the time was the “brilliant jerk”—the idea that some people are so talented their toxic behavior should be tolerated.

 I bought into this myth for years, believing that certain individuals were irreplaceable despite their negative impact on team dynamics.
 I’ve since learned that this calculation is almost always wrong.
 Here’s why: